raspishake/rsudp/docsrc/settings.rst

 .. versionadded:: 1.0.1

-This module calculates the Real-time Seismic Amplitude (RSAM) of the data stream every few seconds and can forward this data to another location on the network.
+This module calculates the Real-time Seismic Amplitude Measurement (RSAM) of the data stream every few seconds and can forward this data to another location on the network.

 :json:`"interval"` is a float that specifies the number of seconds to wait between each RSAM analysis.